equivalent/scrapbook2/archive/blogs/2017-10-12-csrf-protection-on-single-page-app-api.md

 One note doh.
 CSRF protection in Rails will not apply on GET & HEAD requests.
 So if you by any chance have destructive action like `GET http://www.webapp.com/project/1/destroy` you will be screwed.

+>  GET/HEAD requests should never mutate application state, so CSRF
+>  prevention on them is pointless unless you are using Http verbs
+>  incorrectly (Thx [Reddit user horses_arent_friends](https://www.reddit.com/r/elixir/comments/75yqdm/csrf_protection_on_single_page_app_api/doa1gjg/) for remminding me that this would be good idea to explain)